Creighton Preparatory School: Priest sexual assault allegations

 In 2018, the Midwest Province of the Society of Jesus released documentation disclosing sexual assault allegations surrounding key members of Creighton Prep's clergy.
 This has included Rev. Willard Dressel (employed at Prep from 1959 to 2003), Rev. J. Roger Lucey (President of Creighton Prep, 1977 to 1982), Rev. J Michael Cannon (employed from 1979 to 1987), Fr.
 Thomas R. Haller (employed from 1955 to 1980), Rev. Jim Sinnerud (employment terminated in 2018) and Rev. Daniel Kenney (employed from 1965 to 1989).
 While the former four are deceased, Rev. Kenney was permanently removed from the ministry as of 2003 following eight individual accusations.
-These documents and the current status of Rev. Kenny's priesthood become public in 2018.
+These documents and the current status of Rev. Kenney's priesthood become public in 2018.
 It was later revealed by Creighton Prep staff that Rev. Kenney had his previous tenure at Creighton Prep prematurely ended in 1989 for similar accusations involving sexually explicit behavior with students but no official record was kept from the alleged events.
 Rev. Kenney was laicized in November 2020 and is no longer a Jesuit priest.
 An interdisciplinary research team at Creighton University received a grant from Fordham University in 2021 to investigate Kenney's abuse and to understand the culture at Creighton Prep that enabled it.
 Rev. Jim Sinnerud also has received allegations of sexual assault of a minor.
 This has resulted in his tenure at Creighton Prep in 2018 being terminated and him being barred from participating in ministerial services.
 This latter accusation came independent of the Midwest Province of the Society of Jesus' release earlier in the year, instead citing an incident that occurred prior to his employment at Creighton Prep.
 In 2019, "Book of Mormon" star Andrew Rannells released his memoir Too Much Is Not Enough: A Memoir of Fumbling Toward Adulthood, in which, he described sexual encounters that occurred between him and a priest, referred to as pseudonymous "Father Dominic", while attending Creighton Prep.